Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Here’s what I’ll cover:

-- Preparing Your Bisqueware: Share a crucial tip on how to prepare your bisqueware for underglazing.
+- Preparing Your Bisqueware: Share a crucial tip for preparing your bisqueware for underglazing.

 - Choosing Your Underglazes: I’ll discuss the types and colors of underglazes suitable for this project.